mariadb-corporation/MaxScale/Documentation/Getting-Started/Configuration-Guide.md

 ## `MariaDBClient`

-This is the implementation of the MySQL protocol that is used by clients of MariaDB MaxScale to connect to MariaDB MaxScale.

-## `MariaDBBackend`

-The MariaDBBackend protocol module is the implementation of the protocol that MariaDB MaxScale uses to connect to the backend MariaDB, MySQL and Percona Server databases.
-This implementation is tailored for the MariaDB MaxScale to MySQL Database traffic and is not a general purpose implementation of the MySQL protocol.
+This is the implementation of the MySQL-protocol.
+When defined for a listener, the listener will accept MySQL-connections from clients, assign them to a MaxScale service and route the queries from the client to backend servers.
+Any backends used by the service should be MariaDB/MySQL-servers or compatible.

 ## `HTTPD`